s-fleck/dint/README.md

 A Toolkit for Year-Quarter, Year-Month and Year-Isoweek Dates

 S3 classes and methods to create and work with year-quarter and year-month vectors.
 Basic arithmetic operations (such as adding and subtracting) are supported, as well as formatting and converting to and from standard R Date types.
-For more info please refer to the [package vignette](https://CRAN.R-project.org/package=dint/vignettes/dint.html)
+For more info please refer to the [package vignette](https://CRAN.R-project.org/package=dint/vignettes/dint.html) or the [documentation](https://s-fleck.github.io/dint/)

 Dependencies
 ------------

 dint is implemented strictly in base R and will **always stay dependency-free**.
-The optional dependencies in Suggests are to enusre interoperability with these packages if you are already using them.
+The optional dependencies in Suggests are to ensure interoperability with these packages if you are already using them.

 Installation
 ------------